RbtsEvrwhr-Riley/CellSol/website/content/about-cellsol/user-guide.md

 ## Identifying Users

-The tag in front of your message is a pseudonymous identifier: it is used to tell people apart.
+The tag in front of your message is a pseudonymous identifier used to tell people apart.
 It is four hex digits.
-(Sorry, no nicknames).
+We chose to remove nicknames, to simplify the data.
+You can always add one to your message.

 ![CellSol Web Interface with Help Highlights](../help_graphic.png)